 - Non-commercial solicitations are not regulated.
 By law, non-commercial solicitations include such things as religious and political contacts, fundraisers for schools and other tax-exempt organizations, and the sale of newspaper and magazine subscriptions.

-Residents have several options for dealing with solicitors at their door
+Resident options for dealing with solicitors at their door#

 - Post a "No Trespassing" or "No Solicitation" sign which prohibits all door-to-door solicitation whether commercial or non-commercial.